smonn/validator-fns/README.md

 #### exact(limit, message)

 Ensures value is of an exact `amount`.
-Works with strings, arrays, and numbers. `limit` (aliased as `exact`) and `amount` (the string length, array length, or numeric value) is provided to the message.
+Works with strings, arrays, and numbers. `limit` (aliased as `exact`) and `amount` (the string length, array length, or numeric value) are provided to the message.

 <details><summary>arguments</summary>